Abhishek-1804/abhishekdeshpande_portfolio_react/README.md

 ```

 4. `npm start` project and customize it
 5. Use `npm run deploy` to deploy to github pages.
-Within github settings, select the main branch as the source for github pages
+Within github settings, ensure the gh-pages branch as the source for github pages
 6. To make additional changes, make updates and redeploy

 ```